 5.2.5.
-People/Professionals Reached and Served (complete online)
+People Reached and Served (complete online)

-Provide the estimated overall number of people/professionals to be reached and people/professionals to be served by the funded project.
+Provide the estimated overall number of people to be reached and people to be served by the funded project.
 Provide an itemized list of activities/services, with estimates, that led to the calculation of the overall estimates provided.
-Refer to Section 3 for definitions of people/professionals reached and people/professionals served.
+Refer to Section 3 for definitions of People Reached and People Served.